marcorampazzo/bott-theorem/README.md

 # bott-theorem
-A script to compute cohomology of homogeneous vector bundles over rational homogeneous varieties
+A Python script to compute cohomology of homogeneous vector bundles over rational homogeneous varieties